This is the multi-page printable view of this section. Click here to print.

 ConfigValue

-Payload URLhttps://search.yourdomain.com/callback/github/
+Payload URLhttps://search.example.com/callback/github/

 Content typeapplication/json